BrianWhelanDublin/milestone-project-4/README.md

 - [Bootstrap 5](https://getbootstrap.com/)

-  - Bootstrap 5 was used for its grid system and it's form inputs and it's helper classes.
+  - Bootstrap 5 was used for its grid system and its form inputs and its helper classes.

 - [Quick Database Diagrams](https://www.quickdatabasediagrams.com/)

-  - I used quick database diagrams to make a digram of my database schema.
+  - I used quick database diagrams to make a diagram of my database schema.

 - [Git](https://git-scm.com/)